Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/GenerateGeodatabaseReplicaFromFeatureService/README.md

 2. Create `GenerateGeodatabaseParameters` specifying the extent and whether to include attachments.
 3. Create a `GenerateGeodatabaseJob` with `geodatabaseSyncTask::generateGeodatabase(parameters, downloadPath)`.
 Start the job with `job::start()`.
 4. When the job is done, `job::result()` will return the geodatabase.
 Inside the geodatabase are feature tables which can be used to add feature layers to the map.
-5. Call `syncTask::unregisterGeodatabase(geodatabase)` after generation when you're not planning on syncing changes to the service.
+5. Call `syncTask::unregisterGeodatabaseAsync(geodatabase)` after generation when you're not planning on syncing changes to the service.

 ## Relevant API